vproxy guide: Step-by-step Rust proxy setup & IPv6 rotation

 Making IPv6 Configuration Permanent

-The sysctl changes don't persist across reboots.
+The sysctl changes do not persist across reboots.
 Add them to /etc/sysctl.conf:

 echo "net.ipv6.ip_nonlocal_bind=1" | sudo tee -a /etc/sysctl.conf